 In general, passive synchronization is less expensive and can be accomplished with a simple synchronism checking relay (device 25), however the generator is not guaranteed to fall into synchronism with the utility source and the resulting energy transfer during the transition can damage the generator and other system components.

-Active synchronization avoids these problems, but is more expensive since an generator synchronizer and additional control signals between the automatic transfer system and generator control system are required.
+Active synchronization avoids these problems but is more expensive since a generator synchronizer and additional control signals between the automatic transfer system and generator control system are required.

 The time period during which the sources are paralleled is usually very brief, no more than 2 -3 cycles, in order to keep the heightened exposure of the system which occurs to as brief a time as possible.
 This heightened exposure results from the elevated fault-current levels that exist with the sources in parallel, and also due to the exposure of the system to supply a fault on the normal source via the alternate source.
 If both the normal and alternate sources are separate utility services the utility may have restrictions on the ability to perform closed-transition re-transfer.